Mindwerks/wildmidi/README.md

 * SoundFont2 (SF2) rendering support via TinySoundFont, vendored under
   `src/tsf/`.
 Enabled by default (`WANT_SF2=ON`); pass either an `.sf2`
   file or a config with a `soundfont` directive to `WildMidi_Init`.
+* HMP and HMI to MIDI converters: WildMidi_ConvertToMidi and the player's `-x/--tomidi` switch now convert HMP and HMI files in addition to XMI and MUS (bug #181).
+* Support for playing and converting compressed ("mangled") HMP files as shipped by Gremlin Interactive games such as Fatal Racing / Whiplash.
 * Find and use a GUS patch with neareset patchid in case of missing patches: https://www.cpdl.org/wiki/images/f/f8/349_Jesu_meiner_Freuden_Freude.mid, for example, now plays well with alternative patches instead of producing